ExCL-Docs/excl-user-docs/README.md

 ### Scheduled Outage Tuesday July 2, 2019

-On Tuesday July 2, the following maintenance activies are planned:
+On Tuesday July 2, the following maintenance activities are planned:

 *  The system hosting VM services for ExCL will be updated, rebooted, and some delayed maintenance will take place.
 This will result in all ExCL systems being inaccessible during this period.
 Best effort will be made to restore these systems by noon.
 *  The ExCL file server will be updated and rebooted.